In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 literature.

-Gibraltar to become the King’s Consul General in the British
+Gibraltar, to take the position of the Sultan of Morocco's Consul General in the British

-In 1852 Mejluf was baptised in a Wesleyan Chapel
+In 1852 Mejluf was baptised in a Methodist (Wesleyan) Chapel

 in Gibraltar and took the Christian name of Maxwell, his older

-brother, the Revd Abraham Ben-Oliel had converted to the Christian
+brother, Abraham Ben-Oliel had converted to the Christian

 faith five years earlier in 1847.